Jackson Square SMID-Cap Growth IS

 Portfolio Manager, Research Analyst

-Christopher J. Bonavico became a member of Jackson Square, at its inception in May 2014, as a portfolio manager and research analyst.
-Prior to joining Jackson Square, he was a portfolio manager and equity analyst on the Delaware Investments Focus Growth Equity team from April 2005 to April 2014.
+Ian D. Ferry became a member of Jackson Square, at its inception in May 2014, as a portfolio manager and research analyst.
+Prior to joining Jackson Square, he was a portfolio manager and equity analyst on the Delaware Investments Focus Growth Equity team from November 2011 to April 2014.
 The Focus Growth Equity team managed large-cap growth, smid-cap growth, all-cap growth and global growth portfolios.
-Prior to joining Delaware Investments, he was a principal and portfolio manager at Transamerica Investment Management, where he managed sub-advised funds and institutional separate accounts.
-Before joining Transamerica in 1993, he was a research analyst for Salomon Brothers.
-Bonavico received his bachelor’s degree in economics from the University of Delaware.
+Prior to joining Delaware Investments, he was an equity research analyst with Fidelity from August 2010 to October 2011.
+Before that, he completed an internship as an analyst with Carlson Capital in summer 2009.
+Previously, he worked with HarbourVest Partners from 2005 to 2008 in its private equity group, where he analyzed and completed growth equity investments and leveraged buyouts for the firm.
+Ferry began his career with Houlihan Lokey in 2004 as a financial analyst.
+He earned a bachelor’s degree in finance from Tulane University.
+Ferry also earned an MBA, with a concentration in management, from The Wharton School of the University of Pennsylvania in 2010.

 Morningstar Style Box